hunterxcobby/100-days-of-code/log.md

 1. **SQLAlchemy Overview:**
    - Discussed the importance and benefits of using Object-Relational Mappers (ORMs).
-   - Explored various Python ORM implementations, including SQLAlchemy, Peewee, Django ORM, PonyORM, and SQLObject.
+   - learned various Python ORM implementations, including SQLAlchemy, Peewee, Django ORM, PonyORM, and SQLObject.

 2. **Introduction to MySQL in Python:**
    - Introduced MySQL Python, the MySQL driver for Python, including the _mysql wrapper library and the DB-API 2.0 module MySQLdb.